-e.
-National Workshop of the Scientific Coordinating Subcommittee of the CCC - Western Pacific SSC member representatives will participate in the National Workshop of the SCS in Boston in August 2024.
-The main theme is "Applying ABC Control Rules in a Changing Environment".
+Control Rules in a Changing Environment".
 The SSC will provide input on the workshop preparations, and will discuss outcomes post-workshop to consider recommendations to the Council on next steps.

-Assessing Threat Abatement using Area-based vs. Non-Area-Based Management Tools (e.g., input/output controls in the WP Region optimize yield under NS1 guidance) to Inform Climate-Ready Fishery Management - Benefits of the ocean and its resources would include oxygen production, carbon sequestration, food production, employment, tourism, and biodiversity existence values.
+- f.
+Assessing threat abatement using area-based vs. non-area-based management tools, like input/output controls in the WP Region optimize yield under NS1 guidance and make fisheries climate-ready - benefits of the ocean and its resources would include oxygen production, carbon sequestration, food production, employment, tourism, and biodiversity existence values.
 Threats would include global warming, ocean acidification, and land-based runoff, pollution, illegal fishing, exotic species, etc. Species may shift and opportunities into the future may be gained or lost for WP fisheries.
-An SSC working group will analyze the efficacy of management tools to most effectively address such threats specific to the WP Region and contrast those tools with management through Marine National Monuments and National Marine Sanctuaries.

-f.
-Fishing community resilience and adaptation to future shocks - Establishing a framework to monitor and evaluate impacts, assess resilience, and document adaptations to future external shocks such as natural or social disasters that disrupt fishery production, supply chains, and markets will be critical for efficient fishery management decisions.
-The SSC will provide guidance on developing this framework.
+An SSC working group will analyze the efficacy of management tools to most effectively address such threats specific to the WP Region and contrast those tools with management through Marine National Monuments and National Marine Sanctuaries. - g.
+Process Error to Inform Extrinsic Ecosystem Drivers The SSC will develop guidelines to use estimated process error from stock assessment models to inform likely future biomass uncertainties due to short-term ecosystem dynamics or longterm climate change. - h.
+Advance the Management Strategy Evaluation efforts (routine) The SSC will provide guidance on tools used for management strategy evaluation (MSE) and identify key management scenarios for which stated objectives are to be achieved.
+[This item may be folded into other relevant activities] - i.
+Fishing community resilience and adaptation to future shocks narratives of COVID-19 impacts to regional fisheries and fishing communities are a key feature of the Annual SAFE reports in 2021.
+PIFSC monitored impacts of the pandemic on regional fisheries and communities during 20202.
+Establishing a framework to monitor and evaluate impacts, assess resilience, and document adaptations to future external shocks such as natural or social disasters that disrupt fishery production, supply chains, and markets will be critical for efficient fishery management decisions.
+The SSC will provide guidance on developing this framework. [to be updated with climate-resilience focus and in line with IRA project development]

-5) Scientific and Research Priorities to Advance Fishery Management

-- a.
-Review of the Council's research priorities and informing PIFSC's Annual Guidance Memorandum and PIFSC Science Plan (routine) the Council maintains several research priority documents that are used to identify priorities for funding and recommendations for the Annual Guidance Memorandum for PIFSC.
+5) Scientific and Research Priorities to Advance Fishery Management a.
+Review of the Council's research priorities and informing PIFSC's Annual Guidance Memorandum and PIFSC Science Plan (routine) - the Council maintains several research priority documents that are used to identify priorities for funding and recommendations for the Annual Guidance Memorandum for PIFSC.
 These are the MSRA Five Year Research Priorities, Cooperative Research Priorities, Pelagic Fisheries Research Plan, and the Management Strategy Evaluation Priorities.
-These documents are reviewed in the last quarter of the year in time for the AGM drafting by NMFS and the funding RFP development in the subsequent year.
+These documents are reviewed in the last quarter of the year in time for the AGM drafting seafood-and-recreational by NMFS and the funding RFP development in the subsequent year.
 The SSC will annually provide input to the Council in September to inform recommendations to PIFSC.
-The SSC will also provide input on the draft PIFSC Science Plan as appropriate. - b.
-Archipelagic and Pelagic Annual SAFE Report Review (routine) as part of complying with the requirements of the FEP and National Standard 2, the SSC will review and endorse the draft Annual SAFE reports at its regular June meetings.
-The regulatory deadline for the reports is June 30 of every year.
+The SSC will also provide input on the draft PIFSC Science Plan as appropriate.